ALLEN Coaching

 b) when the pressure remains the same

-So, at a constant volume and at constant pressure heat change is a state function because it is equal to change in internal energy and change in enthalpy respectively which are state functions.
+So, at a constant volume and at constant pressure heat change is a state function because it is equal to a change in internal energy and a change in enthalpy respectively which are state functions.

 Question:38